 ‘Tis the season of reading in hammocks, on planes, in the car, on the beach, and in other places and spaces where having a light-weight paperback is desirable.
-Let’s take a look at some of the YA books hitting paperback between June and the end of August that you can pop onto your TBR.
+Let’s take a look at some of the summer 2017 YA paperbacks hitting shelves between June and the end of August that you can pop onto your TBR.

 Some titles are brand new in paperback while others are moving from their original hardcover publication to paperback.
 That means some of these titles might look familiar while others might not.
 There are also a number of titles on this particular list that are reissues or bind-ups and because of their repackaging and rerelease, it seemed worth including them since they might reach readers who have otherwise missed them.